serendipious/nodejs-decision-tree/README.md

 This Node.js module implements a Decision Tree using the [ID3 Algorithm](http://en.wikipedia.org/wiki/ID3_algorithm)

 # [Installation](id:installation)

+**Requires Node.js 20 or higher**

     npm install decision-tree

 ## TypeScript Support

 This module is written in TypeScript and provides full type definitions.
-The compiled JavaScript maintains full backward compatibility with existing Node.js and browser projects.
+The compiled JavaScript maintains full backward compatibility with existing Node.js and browser projects. **Requires Node.js 20+ for development and testing.**

 ### TypeScript Usage